Inside LA - The Los Angeles Lowdown

 Okay – now the learning’s done, time to have some fun!
 Yamashiro was a private members establishment, known as the 400 Club, for the elite Hollywood set in the 1920’s.
 In 1948 it became a restaurant and, sitting 250 feet above the boulevard, this recreated Japanese Palace has some of the best views of Hollywood you can find.
 If you want a more modern experience visit Mama Shelter or the Highlight Room at the Dream Hotel (we do on our Hollywood Speakeasy Bar Tour) – both of them have beautiful rooftop bars, offering stunning views all the way from the Hollywood Sign to downtown.
-They also have great menus.
+They also have great food menus.

 If you have any feedback on a Day in Hollywood: Myth & Reality please email us or reach out on social media, we’d love to hear from you.

 – By Damien Blackshaw (Twitter)